kengz/openai_lab/source/includes/_DEVELOPMENT.md

 ```

-The hyperopt implementation shall be able to take these 2 types of specs and construct its search space.
+The hyperopt implementation shall be able to take these 2 types of param_range specs and construct its search space.

-Note that whether a variable is real or discrete can be up to the author; some variable such as `lr` can be sampled from interval `0.001 to 0.1` or human-specified options `[0.01, 0.02, 0.05, 0.1, 0.2]`.
+Note that whether a variable is real or discrete can be up to the user; some variable such as `lr` can be sampled from interval `0.001 to 0.1` or human-specified options `[0.01, 0.02, 0.05, 0.1, 0.2]`.
 One way may be more efficient than the other depending on the search algorithm.

 The experiment will run it as: